Kelsi-Wolter/reveal.js/alex.md

 ## Table Grows, Cost Of Index Seek Stays The Same

-* Number Of Pages Read = Logarithm Of Table Size
+* Number of pages read = logarithm of table size
-* Table Can Grow 20-30 Times, Cost Of Index Seek Stays The Same
-* It Cuts Both Ways - Table Can Shrink, Cost Of Index Seek Can Stay The Same
+* Table can grow 20-30 times, cost of index seek stays the same
+* Eventually, cost of index seek will increase, not by much
+* It cuts both ways - table can shrink, cost of index seek can stay the same

 ---

-## Table Gets Divided Into 15 Partitions
+## WHEN Table Gets Divided Into Many Partitions
 * Maybe the cost of index seek is the same for the whole table and one partition
 * Or slightly less for partition, not by much
-* Overall, the cost of 15 index seeks is much higher
+* Overall, the cost of many index seeks is much higher

 ---

 ## Solution - Less Partitions

+* do not partition per day
 * partition per month or at least per week
 * need more storage
 * much faster queries